Super-exponential extinction time of the contact process on random geometric graphs: Existence of a key subgraph

+In this section, by using a result on the existence of long paths in a super-critical site percolation, we will show that the random geometric graph contains a key subgraph composed of $ \lceil cn/R^d \rceil $ complete graphs of size $ \lf cR^d \rf$, with some $c>0$.

 The Bernoulli site percolation on $\mathbb{Z}^d$ with parameter $p$ is defined as usual: designate each vertex in $\mathbb{Z}^d$ to be open independently with probability $p$ and closed otherwise.
 A path in $\mathbb{Z}^d$ is called open if all its sites are open.
-Then there is a critical value $p_c^s(d) \in (0,1)$, such that if $p>p_c^s(d)$, then a.s. there exists an infinite open path (cluster), whereas if $p<p_c^s(d)$, a.s. there is no infinite cluster. \begin{lem} Consider the Bernoulli site percolation on $[0,n ] ^d$ with $d \geq 2$ and $p > p^s_c(2)$.
-Then there exists a positive constant $\rho=\rho(p,d)$, such that w.h.p. there is an open path whose length is larger than $\rho n^{d}$. \end{lem} \begin{proof} We set $m= [n^{1/4}]$.
-For $n,d \geq 2$, we say that the box $[0,n]^d$ is {\bf $\rho$-good} if the site percolation cluster on it satisfies:
+Then there is a critical value $p_c^s(d) \in (0,1)$, such that if $p>p_c^s(d)$, then a.s.\ there exists an infinite open path (cluster), whereas if $p<p_c^s(d)$, a.s.\ there is no infinite cluster. \begin{lem} Consider the Bernoulli site percolation on $[0,n ] ^d$ with $d \geq 2$ and $p > p^s_c(2)$.
+Then there exists a positive constant $\rho=\rho(p,d)$, such that w.h.p.\ there is an open path whose length is larger than $\rho n^{d}$. \end{lem}